Skip to main content

 A service evaluation is a way to define or measure current practice within a service.
 The results of the service evaluation help towards producing internal recommendations for improvements that are not intended to be generalised beyond the service area.
 See appendix B for further information on the differences between service evaluation, research and clinical audit.

-Service evaluations must be defined using the guidelines set by health research authority (HRA).
-For further guidance see Is my study research decision tool (opens in new window).
+Service evaluations must be defined using the guidelines set by the Health Research Authority (HRA).
+For further guidance see the is my study research decision tool.

 2 Scope